onemue/mortise/README.md

 - Capital capital

-- Lowercase
+- Lowercase small letter

 ## tips

-Part of the content has not been developed yet
+Some of the content has not been developed yet

-The demo file is in the test directory
+Demo file is in the test directory